Co-Diagnostics (NASDAQ:CODX) Releases FY 2021 Earnings Guidance

-Co-Diagnostics (NASDAQ:CODX) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Co-Diagnostics (NASDAQ:CODX) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.070-$1.160 for the period, compared to the Thomson Reuters consensus estimate of $0.980.
 The company issued revenue guidance of $96 million-$100 million, compared to the consensus revenue estimate of $95.21 million.

-Co-Diagnostics (NASDAQ:CODX) last issued its quarterly earnings results on Thursday, November 11th.
-The company reported $0.38 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.21 by $0.17.
-Co-Diagnostics had a net margin of 40.11% and a return on equity of 50.81%.
-During the same period last year, the firm earned $0.53 earnings per share.
-On average, equities analysts forecast that Co-Diagnostics will post 1.12 earnings per share for the current fiscal year.
+Several research firms have issued reports on CODX.
+Zacks Investment Research upgraded Co-Diagnostics from a hold rating to a buy rating and set a $10.00 price objective on the stock in a report on Monday, November 15th.
+Maxim Group reiterated a hold rating on shares of Co-Diagnostics in a report on Friday, November 12th.
+HC Wainwright reiterated a buy rating and issued a $15.00 price target on shares of Co-Diagnostics in a report on Wednesday.
+Finally, Litchfield Hills Research reiterated a buy rating on shares of Co-Diagnostics in a report on Monday, November 15th.

-Hedge funds have recently added to or reduced their stakes in the business.
-Royal Bank of Canada increased its stake in Co-Diagnostics by 59.4% during the third quarter.
-Royal Bank of Canada now owns 111,891 shares of the company’s stock valued at $1,089,000 after purchasing an additional 41,707 shares during the last quarter.
-Morgan Stanley increased its stake in Co-Diagnostics by 302.4% during the second quarter.
-Morgan Stanley now owns 128,425 shares of the company’s stock valued at $1,060,000 after purchasing an additional 96,511 shares during the last quarter.
-Finally, Bank of New York Mellon Corp increased its stake in Co-Diagnostics by 15.5% during the third quarter.
-Bank of New York Mellon Corp now owns 170,568 shares of the company’s stock valued at $1,660,000 after purchasing an additional 22,896 shares during the last quarter.
-Hedge funds and other institutional investors own 25.61% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Morgan Stanley boosted its position in Co-Diagnostics by 302.4% during the 2nd quarter.
+Morgan Stanley now owns 128,425 shares of the company’s stock worth $1,060,000 after acquiring an additional 96,511 shares during the period.
+Royal Bank of Canada boosted its position in Co-Diagnostics by 59.4% during the 3rd quarter.
+Royal Bank of Canada now owns 111,891 shares of the company’s stock worth $1,089,000 after acquiring an additional 41,707 shares during the period.
+Finally, Bank of New York Mellon Corp boosted its position in Co-Diagnostics by 15.5% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 170,568 shares of the company’s stock worth $1,660,000 after acquiring an additional 22,896 shares during the period.
+Institutional investors and hedge funds own 25.61% of the company’s stock.

 Co-Diagnostics, Inc engages in the development and innovation of molecular tools for detection of infectious diseases, liquid biopsy for cancer screening, and agricultural applications.
 Its diagnostics systems enable very rapid, low-cost, molecular testing for organisms and genetic diseases by automating historically complex procedures in both the development and administration of tests.